An Auctioneer's Legacy

 Jillian approaches everything she does with curiosity and respect which serves as the foundation of her estimable taste.

-With a BA in human development as well as an MFA in acting from the prestigious Yale School of Drama, she has has spent her lifetime in pursuit of all things that bring about wonder and beauty in the human spirit and that speak the truth of the human condition.
-She has lended her curatorial aid to dozens of projects in the mediums of theater, film, fashion, music, and fine art and continues to cultivate her keen eye through travel and an exposure to new cultures and experiences.
+With a BA in Human Development as well as an MFA in acting from the prestigious Yale School of Drama, she has spent her lifetime in pursuit of all things that bring about wonder and beauty in the human spirit and that speak the truth of the human condition.
+She has lent her curatorial aid to dozens of projects in the mediums of theater, film, fashion, music, and fine art and continues to cultivate her keen eye through travel and exposure to new cultures and experiences.